 The big picture, Part 1: Where intranets are going

 The last big intranet concept was the social intranet.
-It started around 2010 and was inspired by external social media tools like Facebook or Yammer.
+It started around 2010 and was inspired by external social media tools like Facebook and Yammer.
 The main two innovations were to bring team collaboration into intranets and add interactive features such as comments or likes to the intranet content.

 In the foreword to my 2011 book about Social Intranets, I described the concept as follows: